zzxwill/oss/intl.en-US/API Reference/Object operations/DeleteMultipleObjects.md

 # DeleteMultipleObjects {#reference_ydg_25v_wdb .reference}

-The DeleteMultipleObjects operation allows you to delete multiple objects in the same bucket with one HTTP request.
+Deletes multiple objects from the same bucket.

-You can perform the Delete Multiple  Objects operation to delete up to 1,000 objects with one request.
+You can perform the DeleteMultipleObjects operation to delete up to 1,000 objects with one request.
 Two response modes are available: the Verbose mode and the Quiet mode.

 -   Verbose mode: The message body returned by OSS contains the result of each deleted object.
 -   Quiet mode: The message body returned by OSS only contains the results for objects which encountered an error in the DELETE process.
 If all objects are successfully deleted, no message body is returned.